-The final way you can get a house built is to have a reputable company who has numerous examples of the quality houses they have built, and made it an incredible process for the homebuyer along the way.
+The final way you can get a house built is to have a reputable company that has numerous examples of the quality houses they have built and made it an incredible process for the homebuyer along the way.
 This is how most people get houses built because of the incredible investment made in building a home, they want a dedicated team of people to make their home what they want, and advise them throughout the process.

 Other Things to Consider:

 Hosting: The Neighborhood